 It can be an onerous task if you are not sure what setting up a limited company means, and what it entails in both a legal sense and practical sense.

-The aim of this post is to help you through company formation in Ireland.
+This post aims to help you through company formation in Ireland.

 You can reach out to our team if you need expert advice regarding company formation in Ireland.
 Contact us here.